Tina-lel/shitchat/README.md

 run chmod +x chat

-open up the "chat" file with a text editor of your choice and scroll down to the "SFTP CONFIG START" part. (you need to enter an sftp address, a user, a password, and a user writeable remote directory on a SFTP server (wich must contain a file called "main.txt") ), then save the file.
+open up the "chat" file with a text editor of your choice and scroll down to the "SFTP CONFIG START" part. (you need to enter an sftp address, a user, a password, and a user writeable remote directory on a SFTP server (wich must contain a plain text file called "main") ), then save the file.

 run ./chat mount, and enter the password, for your sshd server.

 then run ./chat chat, and enter a name.

+then select a chat room (you can create new ones by entering a name, wich is not already present.)

-to chat press ctrl+c wich will open the "newmsg" box, enter "!exit", to exit.
+to chat press ctrl+c wich will open the "newmsg" box, enter !help, for a help message, enter !back, to go back to the chat room selection screen, enter "!exit", to exit.

 if you did not exit via !exit in the message box, run ./chat umount, to unmount the sftp share.